THE PRACTICAL FARMER

 To do so, your prompts and responses would be as follows:

 ftp> get filename

-list the files in the directory, look in subdirectories, which
+you can also list the files in the directory, which is named

-perform other ftp functions.
-If you would like to leave a
+"anonymous," and perform other ftp functions.
+If you would like

-comment, there is a subdirectory for that purpose called
+to leave a comment, there is a subdirectory for that purpose

-"incoming."
-A "lcd incoming" should get you there.
+called "incoming."
+A "cd incoming" command should get you there.